rodemann/Bayesian-pls/README.md

 Eventually, download [benchmarks/experiments_simulated_data.R](benchmarks/experiments_simulated_data.R) and run from benchmarks/ (estimated runtime: 30 CPU hours)

-Both [results](results) and [plots](plots) will be stored automatically.
+Important: Create empty folders [results](results) and [plots](plots) where experimental results will be stored automatically.
 In addition, you can access them as object after completion of the experiments.

 ### Further experiments